CEO – Sheeraz Haji

 Michael graduated from Yale College summa cum laude with a B.A. in Cognitive Science and from Harvard Business School with an MBA, where he was a Baker Scholar.

-Catherine has led sales teams at a variety of startups in the research, software, and advertising industries, helping them develop their sales and go-to-market strategies.
-Previously, she was the Director of Sales at edo Interactive, a pioneer that develops digital marketing technologies to leverage pre-existing global, point of sale (POS) payments infrastructures along with modern social networking communities.
+Catherine has led business development teams at a variety of startups in the research, software, and advertising industries, helping them develop their sales and go-to-market strategies.
+Previously, she was the Director of Sales at edo Interactive, a pioneering firm developing digital marketing technologies leveraging pre-existing global, point of sale payments infrastructures along with modern social networking communities.
 Prior to edo Interactive, Catherine spent over five years on the executive team at Equilar, the leading research firm for benchmarking executive and board compensation.
-There, she built and managed the sales and client services divisions from the ground up, growing the business to over 600 subscription clients.
+There, she built and managed the business development and client services divisions from the ground up, growing the business to over 600 clients.

-Catherine has a B.S. in Managerial Economics and a minor in Computer Information Systems from UC Davis and an M.B.A. from the Haas School of Business at UC Berkeley.
+Catherine holds a B.S. in Managerial Economics and a minor in Computer Information Systems from UC Davis and a M.B.A. from the Haas School of Business at UC Berkeley.